thijsputman/home-assistant-config/docs/HUE.md

 better/cleaner transitions between colour states (the regular on lags a bit and has rather "choppy" transitions).
 So, all in all, the slightly more expensive Pro-controller is the better choice.

+## Hue API V2 (Home Assistant 2021.12)

+The updated API appears substantially more responsive: Issues with individual bulbs (temporarily) dropping of the network now bubble through to Home Assistant itself (whereas this was hidden from Home Assistant in the V1 API).

+### Innr

+The somewhat erratic behaviour of the Innr colour bulbs became problematic with the V2 API: They have been excluded from connectivity reporting (via the Hue integration's settings) as they drop from the network multiple times daily.